 Since the $\bF_{\rho_n}^D$ are unitary operators, this establishes transportability over a finite distance.
 To construct more general intertwiners, we need to use a limiting procedure. \begin{definition} Let $\rho$ and $\rho'$ be two half-infinite ribbons.
 A sequence of finite ribbons $\{ \xi_n \}_{n \in \N}$ is said to be a \emph{bridge} from $\rho$ to $\rho'$ if for each $n$ the concatenations $\sigma_n = \rho_n \xi_n \bar \rho'_n$ are finite ribbons and the bridges $\xi_n$ are eventually supported outside any ball.
 We call $\{ \sigma_n \}$ the intertwining sequence of the bridge $\{ \xi_n \}.$

 We say a half-infinite ribbon $\rho$ is `good' if it is supported in a cone $\Lambda$ and for any other cone $\Lambda'$ that is disjoint from $\Lambda$, there is a half-infinite ribbon $\rho'$ and a bridge from $\rho$ to $\rho'$.
-Note that any cone contains plenty of goof half-infinite ribbons. \end{definition}
+Note that any cone contains plenty of good half-infinite ribbons, both positive and negative ones. \end{definition}

 \begin{lemma} Let $\rho$ be a half-infinite positive ribbon and let $\rho'$ be half-infinite negative ribbon both supported in a cone $\Lambda$ and with initial sites $s, s'$ respectively.
 Suppose there is a bridge from $\rho$ to $\rho'$ with intertwining sequence $\{ \sigma_m = \rho_m \xi_m \overline \rho'_m \}$ all supported in $\Lambda$.
 Let $D$ be an $n$-dimensional unitary representation of $\caD(G)$.
 Then there is a unitary $U \in M_n(\caR(\Lambda))$ such that